-Where a Service User's ongoing requirement is as a result of issues that are not as a result of domestic violence, the service provider must work with the partnership to identify appropriate move-on arrangements.
-Where move-on is not possible due to a gap in provision, it is the service provider's responsibility to report this to the domestic and sexual violence strategic function.
+Where a Service User's ongoing requirement is as a result of issues that require support outside the scope of this specification, the Service Provider should work with the partnership to identify appropriate move-on arrangements.
+Where move-on is not possible due to a gap in provision, it is the Service Provider's responsibility to report this to the domestic and sexual violence strategic function.